+PERSON DRAMATIS

-PERSON DRAMATIS By EVELYN FOOTE
+By EVELYN FOOTE

-Due to the many and insistent surmounted in favor satisfying and corich With this end in objections received from the members of the Masque and Masquers, "The Sunken Bell," committee has exam Masquers, "The Sunken Bell," chosen as the play to be prefully the suggestions handed in by seven sented in the spring has been The possibilities for rejected.
-Here are a few of the arguments that the students duction of these play cussed and the even raised; the play (1) is written in poetic verse, (2) is uncon-ventional, (3) is too deep for the audience to comprehend, (4) terrents were taken sideration.
-This deli sulted in the narro would be difficult for an ama-teur group to "put over."
-Bar- Happiness" a sage of ring these obstacles, however, a can Revolutionary very small few maintain that appeal is more art in the very light of its unusualness, it should be tackled.
+Due to the many and insistent objections received from the members of the Masque and "The Sunken Bell," Masquers, "The Sunken Bell," chosen as the play to be presented in the spring has been rejected.
+Here are a few of the arguments that the students raised; the play (1) is written in poetic verse, (2) is unconventional, (3) is too deep for the audience to comprehend, (4) would be difficult for an amateur group to "put over."
+Bar-Happiness," a sage of ring these obstacles, however, a can Revolutionary very small few maintain that appeal is more and in the very light of its unusualness, it should be tackled.